This is an updated version of the article which appeared originally on this site on 28 August 2018.

 Previously she may have been correct.

 What she has since failed to note is that the referendum in 2014 has changed everything.
 Such threats are seen as much more of a serious matter.
-People are awakening to the importance of their heritage – their British heritage – in a way which did not exist prior to 2014.
+People are awakening to the importance of their cultural inheritance – our British heritage which we enjoy today – in a way which did not exist prior to 2014.

 For our part, we are dedicated to remembering our Scottish and British colonial history and promoting it as having been largely A Force For Good in the world.